 The Title IX resolution processes are initiated when the Title IX Coordinator’s Office receives a written complaint alleging that a Respondent(s) sexually harassed a Complainant and requesting that the [College or University] initiate an investigation (a Formal Complaint).
 A Formal Complaint must be either submitted by the Complainant or signed by the Title IX Coordinator on behalf of the Complainant.
 Formal complaints submitted to the Title IX Coordinator may be resolved through either informal or formal resolution processes.
 The [College or University] will not proceed with either resolution process without a Formal Complaint.

-For purposes of this Title IX Grievance Procedure, the Complainant must be participating in or attempting to participate in a [College or University] education program or activity at the time the Formal Complaint is filed.
+For purposes of this Title IX InvestigationProcedure, the Complainant must be participating in or attempting to participate in a [College or University] education program or activity at the time the Formal Complaint is filed.

 Informal Resolution: